algosup/2023-2024-project-5-flutter-team-2/Docs/Management/Project_Management.md

 The advised use cases of AI are the following:

-- Getting advices from **CharGPT** on how to write a certain document, and balancing their use alongside our personal experience.
+- Getting advices from **ChatGPT** on how to write a certain document, and balancing their use alongside our personal experience.
 - Checking the grammar and vocabulary of a document/text.
 - Restructuring a plan depending on the user's conditions.